Young Adults at Risk

 This program helps young adults at risk, who are not employment ready, obtain sustainable employment.
 This may include current or former youth in care.

-The program provides skills training and employment supports that are based on the needs of the participant, to help overcome barriers to employment and give them the skills required to succeed in the workplace and beyond.
+The program provides skills training and employment supports that are based on the needs of the participant, to help them overcome barriers to employment and give them the skills required to succeed in the workplace and beyond.

 Read participant success stories.